kenny-io/mtree/README.md

 ## Merkle Tree

-A Merkle Tree is a binary tree where each leaf node represents a block of data (for instance, a transaction), and each non-leaf node is a [hash](https://en.wikipedia.org/wiki/Hash_function) of its child nodes.
+A Merkle Tree is a binary tree where each leaf node represents a block of data (for instance, a transaction) and each non-leaf node is a [hash](https://en.wikipedia.org/wiki/Hash_function) of its child nodes.

 ![Merkle Tree Diagram](/assets/merkle.png)